-Segment Total number of training and awareness programs held Topics / principles covered under the training and its impact %age of persons in respective category covered by the awareness programs Board of Directors NIL N/A N/A Key Managerial Personnel NIL N/A N/A Employees other than BoD and KMPs 5 Value internalisation Harassment free workplace 62.84% Workers 7 Values & Corporate Philosophy 21.01%
+Percentage coverage by training a Essential Indica g the financial year: Segment Total number of training and awareness programs held Topics / principles covered %age of persons in respective category covered by the awareness programs Board of Directors NIL N/A N/A Key Managerial Personnel NIL N/A N/A Employees other than BoD and KMPs 5 Value internalisation Harassment free workplace 62.84% Workers 7 1.
+Values & Corporate Philosophy 21.01%

-Details of fines / penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors / KMPs) with regulators/ law enforcement agencies/ judicial institutions, in the financial year, in the following format (Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Obligations) Regulations, 2015 and as disclosed on the entity's website):
+2. Details of fines / penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors / KMPs) with regulators/ law enforcement agencies/ judicial institutions, in the financial year, in the following format (Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Obligations) Regulations, 2015 and as disclosed on the entity's website):

 Monetary

 NGRBC Principle Name of the regulatory/ enforcement agencies/ judicial institutions Amount (In INR) Brief of the Case Has an appeal been preferred?
 (Yes/No)

-Penalty/Fine N/A
+Penalty/Fine N/A · ·

 Settlement N/A

 Compounding fee N/A